alfonso1003/building_permits_survey/README.md

 ### Project Structure

-The project is organized into three main components:
+The ETL subproject is organized into three main components:

 - **Extract**: Manages the extraction of building permits data from source files, which range from text files (for data starting in 2004) to Excel files for more recent data.
 - **Transform**: Handles the processing and cleaning of the extracted data, preparing it for loading by ensuring data integrity and consistency.